NHSDigital/NRLF/README.md

 ### Executing "Manual" SQL Statements

-As described in [here](link), the "SQL Query Lambda" acts as the equivalent of a bastion server.
+As illustrated in the diagram [here](https://nhsd-confluence.digital.nhs.uk/display/CLP/NRLF+-+Reporting), the "SQL Query Lambda" acts as the equivalent of a bastion server.
 The event model expected by the lambda is given in `mi/sql_query/model.py::SqlQueryEvent`, and examples of queries can be found in each `input` in `database_administration.tf`.`.
 Note that the username for a given workspace is either `<workspace_name>-read`or`<workspace_name>-write` (depending on the operation) and corresponding password for the user is stored as a secret.
 The default database for the lambda is the workspace database.
 If you wish to perform root-level operations you will need to use the default database name as defined in the account wide infrastructure terraform for the given AWS account.

 ### Reports (reading from the MI database)